Creed Brothers

 The Creed Brothers are an American professional wrestling tag team consisting of brothers Brutus Creed (Drew Kasper; born May 13, 1996) and Julius Creed (Jacob Kasper; born October 3, 1994).
-They are signed to the professional wrestling promotion WWE, where they perform on the Raw brand, and are members of the stable American Made.
-They are former one-time NXT Tag Team Champions.
+They are signed to WWE, where they perform on the NXT brand.
+They are members of the American Made stable and are former one-time NXT Tag Team Champions.

 Early lives and amateur wrestling

 The Kasper brothers were born in Lexington, Ohio.
 They attended Lexington High School, where they both competed in amateur wrestling.

 Jacob Kasper attended Duke University in Durham, North Carolina, where he studied sociology, graduating in 2018.
 During his time at Duke University, he participated in collegiate wrestling for the Duke Blue Devils and was diagnosed with Crohn's disease.
 He was a two-time National Collegiate Athletic Association (NCAA) All-American and a three-time NCAA Academic All-American, and won the 2018 Atlantic Coast Conference heavyweight championship.
 He set a Blue Devils record for the most wins in a single season and ranked second for overall career wins.
 He participated in the 2016 Olympic trials in the Greco-Roman wrestling and freestyle wrestling categories, placing fifth.
 In 2017, he trained with mixed martial artist Daniel Cormier to help Cormier prepare for his bout with Jon Jones at UFC 214.
 In 2018, he began working for Duke University as an assistant wrestling coach.

 Drew Kasper attended Otterbein University in Westerville, Ohio, where he majored in exercise science, graduating in 2020.
 During his time at Otterbein University he competed in collegiate wrestling for the Otterbein Cardinals, with an overall record of 108–13.
 He was a two-time NCAA Division III All-American.
 In his final year, Kasper had a perfect 30–0 record and was ranked number one in the United States, but did not compete in the 2020 NCAA championships due to their cancellation as a result of the COVID-19 pandemic.